Under Trump Appointee, Consumer Protection Agency Seen Helping Payday Lenders

 "The average borrower is taking out eight of these loans per year," he says.
 "Some are taking out nine, 10, 15 or more loans per year.
 These costs can really add up."

 Some people at the Advance America branch were clearly regular customers.
-Peterson says getting payday loans paycheck after paycheck, you're paying an annual interest rate of 200 percent to 300 percent — sometimes even higher depending on state regulations.
-And he says lenders taking money directly from people's checking accounts can trigger overdraft fees and other costs and problems.
+Peterson says that by getting payday loans paycheck after paycheck, you're paying an annual interest rate of 200 percent to 300 percent — sometimes even higher depending on state regulations.
+And, he says, lenders taking money directly from people's checking accounts can trigger overdraft fees and other costs and problems.

 Peterson worked for the Defense Department helping to draft regulations under the Military Lending Act, which banned these high-interest payday loans for service members.

-"These loans have been found by Congress to be so dangerous that they have been prohibited for the military, and it was George W. Bush that signed that into law," he says.
+"These loans have been found by Congress to be so dangerous that they have been prohibited for the military, and it was George W. Bush that signed that into law," he says of the Republican former president.

 Peterson was also an adviser to the Consumer Financial Protection Bureau when it crafted its payday loan rule for the rest of the country.

 The rule doesn't go as far as the military version.
-But it requires lenders to make sure people can afford to pay the loans back.
+But it does require lenders to make sure people can afford to pay the loans back.
 And it was just about to start getting phased into effect this month.

 Mike Calhoun, president of the Center for Responsible Lending, is among consumer watchdogs who are upset that Trump recently chose Mulvaney, a former Republican congressman and current White House budget director, to run the consumer bureau.